Octavius-Dante/Tetra-Proxima/BTP_DAY_01_v2.0/README.md

    </br>
    </br>

-  To run the app everytime after a change
+  To run the app everytime after a change with (2 functions)
+  - It deploys the DB files to local DB (cds deploy)
+  - And Runs the app (cds run)
    </br>
    </br>